bep/poormanscdn/README.md

 last_modified_at = datetime.datetime.now() - datetime.timedelta(days=7) # file changes weekly
 expires_at =  datetime.datetime.now() + datetime.timedelta(hours=1) # signed URL expires in 1 hour
-domain = "mysite.com" # only allow download if Referer header is from mysite.com, set to "" to allow from any Referer host = "192.168.1.100" # only allow download from this IP address, set to "" to allow from any IP poormanscdn.get_signed_url("mysecretkey", "http://mycdnhost.com", "GET", "/some/file.ext", last_modified_at, expires_at, restrict_domain=domain, restrict_host=host)
+referer_host = "mysite.com" # only allow download if Referer header is from mysite.com, set to "" to allow from any Referer user_host = "192.168.1.100" # only allow download from this IP address, set to "" to allow from any IP poormanscdn.get_signed_url("mysecretkey", "http://myvirtualhostsdomain.com", "GET", "/some/file.ext", last_modified_at, expires_at, restrict_referer_host=referer_host, restrict_user_host=user_host)
 ```

 **DELETE URL signing using Python**